yangruowei/gouldspanalysis/README.md

 #### data cleaning for specific variables
 A lot of the string variables are quite messy, with no standardized format for answers.
 I examined these one by one and standardized or re-categorized the possible answers.
 First, redesignate all seemingly unreasonable or missing answers (such as "NOT GIVEN" in the "Name" column and "BROWN" in the "Age" column) to None or NANs.
-Upon examining the names of the soldiers, there were several people with the same name.
+Upon examining the names of the soldiers, there were several cases of people with the same name.
 For example, 35 observations had only the name "Smith" (most frequently occurring).
-There is probably a need to deduplicate the observations with similar information that could be indicating the same soldier.
-I used
+There is probably a need to deduplicate the observations with similar information that could be indicating the same soldier, since there were no unique personal IDs.
+I used the pandas dedupe package to achieve this.